Alabama’s Outdoor Scene: More Than You Expect

 Most Alabama outdoor destinations are within easy driving distance of each other.
 Little River Canyon to Cheaha is 45 minutes.
 Cheaha to Birmingham is 90 minutes.
 Birmingham to Conecuh National Forest is 2.5 hours.
 A long weekend can realistically combine mountain hiking with Gulf beach time if you are willing to drive.

-Camping infrastructure in Alabama state parks is well-maintained and priced well below comparable facilities in more famous destinations.
-The state park system is generally excellent and underused — sites that would require reservation weeks in advance in Smoky Mountains or Blue Ridge can often be booked a few days out at Alabama parks even in peak season.
+Camping in Alabama’s state parks is well kept and priced well below comparable spots in better-known destinations.
+The system as a whole is excellent and underused — a site that would need a reservation weeks out in the Smokies or Blue Ridge can often be booked a few days ahead at an Alabama park, even in peak season.

 Bring bear spray if you’re camping in the northern highlands (black bear populations are growing), always check for recent weather warnings before hiking during tornado season (March–May), and tell someone your plans if you’re going deep into any of the national forest areas.
 Beyond those basics, Alabama rewards the adventurous with outdoor experiences that consistently exceed what visitors expected to find.